carreb/autopull/README.md

 put the amount of time (in seconds) that you want the program to wait inbetween checks here.

 ## problem?
-leave an issue and i'll get back to you!
+open an issue and i'll get back to you!
+feel free to leave feature requests, bug reports, or any other thing you need to let me know about.